MCG Manager - v20029

 12. [Click to view large picture]

 13. Click OK and OK to continue.
-The encoded files will now show with their permanent numbers in C:\Karaoke Songs.
+The encoded files will now show with their index numbers in the Target folder.

 14. [Click to view large picture]

-1. Insert a new CD+G disc into the DVD RW drive of your PC.
-Close any pop-up programs such Windows Media player..
+1. Insert a new CD+G disc into the DVD RW drive.
+Close any pop-up apps such as Windows Media player.

 2. Start the MCG Manager program.